Inc0mple/DungeonCrawler1DProject/README.md

 - '&nbsp;' : Empty Space.
 - `C`: Chest.
 Generates a random loot box for the player upon walking on it, after which it disappears.
 - `M`: Merchant.Impassable.
 Buy and sell everything here.
 - `E`: Exit.
-Move here with the key to win the game (or go to next level maybe?
-If that's ever implemented).
+Move here with the key to win the game.
 - `K`: Key.
 Required to exit the Dungeon.
 - `S`: Slime: Weak but durable.
 Only drops torch fuel.
 33 Health, 1-4 Attack.
 Easiest.
 - `G`: Goblin: Typical enemy, variety of useful drops.
 25 Health, 2-6 Attack.
 Easy.